 Winter Hikes + Snowshoeing

-Whether it’s exploring the beauty of Laurier Woods to spot winter birds and white-tailed deer, or feed the chickadees from the palm of your hand at the Cranberry Trail, North Bay has winter hiking trails for everyone.
+Whether it’s exploring the beauty of Laurier Woods to spot winter birds and white-tailed deer, or feed the chickadees from the palm of your hand at the Cranberry Trail, North Bay has winter hiking trails suitable for all kinds of outdoor adventurers, including families with children, seniors, couples and those looking for an exhilarating challenge.

 Little ones will stay engaged following the pages of a storybook on the dedicated snowshoe trails at North Bay Nordic.
 Wasi Ski Club’s snowshoe trail system is great for friend groups or families.

-Take some time to explore the magic of the ice formations of Duchesnay Falls in the winter.
-Follow the winding paths of the Laurentian Escarpment, – no matter where you go, winter hikers are treated to breathtaking vistas of snow-covered trees and frozen lakes or marshlands.
+Take some time to explore the magic of the stunning and always changing ice formations of Duchesnay Falls in the winter.
+Follow the winding paths of the Laurentian Escarpment, – no matter where you go, winter hikers are treated to breathtaking vistas of snow-covered trees and frozen lakes and marshlands.

 How to Stay Warm in Winter in North Bay